MinecraftForge/Documentation/docs/gettingstarted/modfiles.md

 Mod Entrypoints
 ---------------

-Now that the `mods.toml` is filled out, we need to provide an entrypoint to being programming the mod.
-Entrypoints are essentially the starting point for executing the mod.
-The entrypoint itself is determined by the language loader used in the `mods.toml`.
+Now that `mods.toml` is filled out, we need to define an entry point to start programming the mod.
+An entry point is essentially the starting point of your mod, this is where your mod's code begins execution.
+The entry point itself is determined by the language loader specified in `mods.toml`.

 ### `javafml` and `@Mod`

 `javafml` is a language loader provided by Forge for the Java programming language.
-The entrypoint is defined using a public class with the `@Mod` annotation.
-The value of `@Mod` must contain one of the mod ids specified within the `mods.toml`.
+The entry point is defined as a public class, that uses the `@Mod` annotation.
+The value of `@Mod` must contain one of the mod ids specified within `mods.toml`.
 From there, all initialization logic (e.g., [registering events][events], [adding `DeferredRegister`s][registration]) can be specified within the constructor of the class.
-The mod bus can be obtained from `FMLJavaModLoadingContext`.
+The mod event bus can be obtained from `FMLJavaModLoadingContext`.

 ```java
 @Mod("examplemod") // Must match mods.toml